 In addition to the QoS Reference or the individual QoS parameters described above, the AF may provide further parameters associated with the Flow Description, e.g. parameters that describe traffic characteristics as described in clause 6.1.3.23 or 6.1.3.23a and Indication of ECN marking for L4S.

-The AF may also provide QoS duration and QoS inactivity interval to indicate to the PCF the time period when the QoS should be applied.
-The PCF provides a PCC Rule with the QoS parameters to SMF in order to allocate resources at the time it received the request from the AF and removes the PCC Rule to release the resources when the QoS duration is reached.
-Once the resources are released, the PCF waits for the QoS inactivity interval and repeats the process of establishing and releasing the resources.
+The AF may also provide the PCF with QoS duration and QoS inactivity interval to indicate the time period when the requested QoS should be applied.
+The PCF then provides a PCC Rule with the QoS parameters to SMF to allocate resources at the time it receives the request from the AF.
+The PCC Rule is removed to release the resources when the QoS duration ends.
+Once the resources are released, the PCF waits for the QoS inactivity interval to expire before repeating the process of allocating and releasing the resources at the beginning and the end of the next QoS duration.
+This process is repeated until the AF session is revoked.
 If the AF has subscribed to the PCF and resource allocation for any of the requested time windows fails, the PCF informs the AF.
-Any notification to the AF about allocated resources may include the corresponding time window.
+The notification to the AF about resource allocation failure may include the corresponding QoS duration.

-NOTE 3: When leveraging the QoS duration and the QoS inactivity interval, both are expected to be in the order of minutes to avoid too frequent signalling between RAN and PCF.
+NOTE 3: When leveraging the QoS duration and the QoS inactivity interval, both are expected to be in the order of minutes to avoid frequent signalling between RAN and PCF.

 If the AF provides an explicit indication (i.e. Indication of ECN marking for L4S) that the UL and/or DL of the service data flow supports ECN marking for L4S or the PCF decides, based on local configuration, that the service data flow supports ECN marking for L4S, then the PCF may explicitly, or implicitly (based on PCF/SMF local configuration), indicate to the SMF to enable for ECN marking for L4S.
 The PCF decision may be taken, based on local configuration in PCF and SMF and L4S traffic detection result.
 If L4S support is detected on the UL and/or DL traffic of the service data flow, the QoS flow is enabled with ECN marking for L4S, see clause 5.37.3 of TS 23.501 [2].